Skip to content

 Is Drinking Green Tea with Milk a Bad Idea?

 More and more people are drinking Japanese green tea in a non-traditional manner, such as by adding milk.
-Some famous examples are the matcha latte you find at your local Starbucks and a green tea smoothie you may try at home with your blender.
+Some famous examples are the matcha latte you found at your local Starbucks and a green tea smoothie you may try at home with your blender.

 But you may also have heard that drinking tea with milk is a bad idea.